-Develop the communication skills to succeed.
-The writing minor offers students the opportunity to study persuasive writing, creative writing, journalism, environmental writing, and writing in digital environments.
+The writing minor offers opportunities to study creative, persuasive, environmental, and sports writing, along with journalism and writing in digital environments.

 English majors may choose to take education courses and a semester of student teaching to qualify as a teacher in Vermont.
 Students should begin planning during freshman year to fit licensure requirements into their major.